Lithium-titanate battery: Leclanché

 Leclanché is a Swiss battery manufacturer founded in 1909.
-In 2006, it acquired Bullith AG (Germany) to establish a Li-Ion manufacturing line in Germany.
-In 2014, their product "TiBox" entered the market.
-The energy content of the TiBox is 3.2 kWh, with an expected 15,000 cycle life span.
+In 2006, it acquired Bullith AG to establish a lithium-ion manufacturing line in Germany.
+In 2014, its TiBox product entered the market with an energy capacity of 3.2 kWh and an expected service life of 15,000 cycles.

 Microvast

 Microvast, based in Houston, Texas, makes a lithium-titanate battery that it calls "LpTO".
 In 2011, the world's first ultrafast charge bus fleet was launched in Chongqing, China.
 An 80 kWh LpTO battery system was installed in 37 twelve-meter electric buses, which can be fully charged within 10 minutes with a 400 kW charger.

 As of 2014, a British bus OEM, Wrightbus, began using Microvast LpTO batteries for 1,000 units of double-decker New Routemaster buses.
 An 18 kWh LpTO battery system is used to replace the initial Lithium Iron Phosphate battery because the LFP battery encountered performance failure.

 As of 2015, the European ZeEUS (zero emission urban transport system) was first offered.
 Its VDL bus uses a 62.5 kWh LpTO battery system from Microvast for a demonstration project.

 As of 2016, the world's largest automated port, PSA TUAS, began using the Microvast LpTO for 22 electric AGVs as a first phase of a project for horizontal container transportation.